19 FAQs people ask about joint ventures.

 More broadly, due diligence aims to ensure any agreements (see 10) you enter into are valid and to minimise the risk of future legal problems.

-10. What legal agreements will we need to put in place?
+10. What legal agreements will we need to put in place when forming a joint venture?

 If you are forming a new joint venture company, a shareholders' agreement and the new company's articles of association are crucial.